galminyana/LKM/011-CharDevice/README.md

 Functions required once implemented, have to be assigned to the struct

-- OPENCallback function called each time the device is opened.
+- OPEN_Callback function called each time the device is opened.
   - @pinode A pointer to an inode object (defined in linux/fs.h)
   - @pfile A pointer to a file object (defined in linux/fs.h)
 ```c